Passive Beam Shaping via Binary-Coded Apertures: System Model and Problem Formulation

 \subsection{Problem Formulation}

+{ This paper targets blocked-/obstructed-LoS indoor geometries in which extending coverage requires an engineered non-specular reflected path.
+In the most general 2-D setting, given incident direction $(\theta_I,\phi_I)$, the design objective is to choose a strictly passive aperture configuration that increases the response toward one or more desired departure directions $\{(\theta_{T,\ell},\phi_{T,\ell})\}_{\ell=1}^{L}$.
+Equivalently, we seek passive design variables embedded in $\{\psi_{m,n}\}$ that shape the angular power pattern $|p(\theta,\phi;\theta_I,\phi_I)|^2$ to concentrate energy at the target direction(s).

-The objective is to design a fully passive reflector that redirects incident energy arriving from AoA $\theta_I$ toward one or more desired AoDs $\{\theta_{T,\ell}\}_{\ell=1}^{L}$ while maintaining a fabrication-friendly structure and avoiding active electronics.
-Using the scattering response in \eqref{eq:p_sum_sys1}, we seek passive design parameters that shape the angular power pattern $|p(\theta,\theta_I)|^{2}$ such that
+In this paper, however, we focus on azimuth-plane beam shaping with $\phi_I=\phi=0$.
+Under this restriction, the design problem reduces to choosing passive design variables embedded in $\{\psi_m\}$ that shape the azimuthal power pattern $|p(\theta,\theta_I)|^2$ to concentrate energy at one or more desired departure angles } $\{\theta_{T,\ell}\}_{\ell=1}^{L}$.
+Using the scattering response in \eqref{eq:p_sum}, we seek passive design parameters that shape the angular power pattern $|p(\theta,\theta_I)|^{2}$ such that

 We pursue this goal using two complementary fully passive mechanisms: